flowdy/FlowgencyTM/README.md

 But then there is a risk of overcomplicating your time model.
 If you don't understand why task X is unlisted as paused suddenly, this is unfavourable and can reduce your productivity by turning your focus back to time management instead of the tasks themselves.
 Keep it simple and stupid, and do not tune it all the time.
 Best change it only to add next holidays or when you are imposed / have agreed upon job structure changes.

-### Structure your tasks unless they are simple.
-Check steps when they are done.
+### Structure your tasks unless they are simple.<br>Check steps when they are done.

 Enter tasks before you do them.
 Enter even simple ones unless you are certain that doing them right ahead is notably faster than entering them first.
 In order to enable FlowgencyTM to calculate and rank their urgencies correctly, make sure you take the following questions into consideration:

   * When does a task start if not now, and when is it due?

   * If you have more than one time track, on which do you want to do it?
     That is, when shall they be active and bubbling up in the list in need to be checked?
 Shall they change the time track at given points in time?
-Even that is possible.
+Even that is possible, but mind the cost (complexity) versus benefit.

   * Which priorities do they have?

   * Can they be divided into steps and which of those further into substeps perhaps?
 The hierarchy of steps and substeps can be arbitrarily deep.

-  * Do these steps or groups of steps require to be checked in the given or in random order?
-Steps for which you must do other steps first, are not displayed.
+  * Do these steps require to be checked in the given or in random order?
+You can restrict random order to certain subsets of steps.
+Steps for which you must do other steps first, are not displayed, nor would be those done.
 You can have also steps to do occasionally in any order, at the latest after having done all ordered steps of a superordinate one or the overall task, respectively.

-  * In your rough estimate, how much does a specific step or substep claim of the time-need that the respective superordinate one claims in all?
-Indicate that by plain relational integers.
-In the first time you use FlowgencyTM, you probably will want to leave the default of 1, so checks on all neighbouring steps will drive the progress forward by equal extents.
-But you can, if you want, make progress calculation more realistic by adjusting the expenditure of time shares.
+  * *For advanced users only:* What is the relative expenditure of time of a step compared to other steps surrounding in the hierarchy?
+The default is 1 and there will not be often a need of adjustment.
+Do that only when you are certain about it.

   * How many checks shall a specific step/substep get?
 Setting a number greater than 1 is like assigning substeps to it without writing a description, estimating their expenditure of time and maybe increasing the number of checks.